How Do You Interpret Your Dreams?

 Oftentimes, I’ll have a dream I don’t understand until nine months down the road.
 Perhaps I’m shown objects that, at the time, are meaningless and unknown to me, but I later encounter these objects in the ordinary reality and, as a result, I’m finally able to put that dream into perspective.

 This used to happen to me a lot when I first started my journey, and it was one of the reasons I was able to start trusting my dreams.
-The big lesson at that time was that while yes, some dreams are just dreams (you know, the teeth-falling out or standing naked in front of your boss variety), some dreams are real.
+The big lesson at that time was that while yes, some dreams are just dreams (you know, the teeth-falling out or standing naked in front of your boss variety), and some dreams are real.
 They are messages from the spirit world, and they are important.